IN THIS ARTICLE

 Financing for Owner-Builders View all FINANCE articles

 Unless you are paying cash for your project, you will need a construction loan to pay for the materials and labor, and you can use it to buy the land as well.
-Construction loans are a little more complicated than conventional mortgage loans because you are borrowing money on something that doesn’t yet exist.
+Construction loans are a little more complicated than conventional mortgage loans because you are borrowing money for a short term on something that doesn’t yet exist.
 The bank wants assurances that you (and your contractor if you are hiring one) can get the house built on time and on budget.

 If you are converting the construction loan to a mortgage when the building is completed, the bank also wants to know that the finished building plus land will have a high enough appraised value to support the mortgage.
 Because the lender needs to know the story behind the project, and believe that you can make it happen, construction loans are sometimes referred to as “story loans.”
 There are many variations on these types of loans from lender to lender, and they change frequently, so you should talk to a few different lenders to see what plan is best for you.